pelican-plugins/photos/README.md

 `PHOTO_INLINE_GALLERY_ENABLED`
 : Enable inline gallery processing.
-(Default: False)
+(Default: False) With this feature, a gallery could be placed everywhere in an article.

 `PHOTO_INLINE_GALLERY_PATTERN`
 : The pattern to look for.
 The ```gallery_name``` is used to find the right gallery.